thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_Modules.desc.md

 - Export and require an object.
 - Explain what the three kinds of modules are.
 - Explain what an Express router is.
+- Explain why an Express router is useful.

 ## What's a Node.js module?